zebpalmer/WeatherAlerts/README.rst

 Please note:
 ===================
 Haven't had much time to work with this project over the last few months.
-I'm starting a COMPLETE rewrite of this module, If you want a working copy of the code you can install via pip (See below) or download Tag 0.4.7 on github.
+But now that I do, I'm starting a COMPLETE rewrite.
+If you want a working copy of the code you can install via pip (See below) or download Tag 0.4.7 on github.